Home Healthcare, Hospice and Community Services

 Community Benefits – Addressing Needs in our Community

-Home Healthcare, Hospice and Community Services (HCS) and the VNA at HCS submit a Community Benefit Report to the Office of the New Hampshire Attorney General, Charitable Trust Division annually, reviewing the activities that we provide that address concerns identified in our community.
-In our fiscal year ending June 30, 2019, Home Healthcare, Hospice and Community Services and the VNA at HCS provided $1,116,472.00 in community benefits.
+Home Healthcare, Hospice and Community Services (HCS) and the VNA at HCS submitted a Community Benefit Report to the Office of the New Hampshire Attorney General, Charitable Trust Division annually, reviewing the activities that we provide that address concerns identified in our community.
+In our fiscal year ending June 30, 2022, Home Healthcare, Hospice and Community Services and the VNA at HCS provided $581,485.00 in community benefits.
 This includes free and reduced care and community programs that addressed the concerns that have been identified as part of the Community Needs Assessment.

 Assessing the Needs

 As part of this Community Benefits process under RSA 7:32-f, every five years, HCS conducts a community needs assessment to “identify and prioritize the needs that we as a health care charitable trust can address directly or in collaboration with others.”
-In 2018, HCS conducted a review of the needs assessments focus groups held in the area and developed the following priorities:
+In 2023, HCS will again be conducting a review of community needs.
+The previous needs assessments developed the following priorities that HCS an the VNA at HCS have been addressing:

 • Caregiver deficits; availability of home care services, particularly for low-income populations